The Earth Element — Building a Strong Foundation

 I’ve spent half my life in gyms, if not more, and I love physical fitness and health; couple that with the fact that I love for people to be healthy, whether it’s mentally, physically, or emotionally, and it’s just a great opportunity for me to do something I love and have an impact on people’s health.

-Steve Nash
+—Steve Nash

-Maximizing Fitness: Train Smart, Recover Right, and Stay Focused
+Maximizing Fitness: Train Smart and Recover Properly

 As we recognize that our time is limited, we want to make the time we spend count as much as possible.
 This applies to fitness as well.
 The more efficient our training sessions, the less time we actually spend training, and the better the results—truly a win-win opportunity.